-For students in a cohort-based program of study, a \$100 deposit is to be paid upon acceptance into a degree program.
-After a student completes Term 1, the \$100 is applied to their student account.
-If the student withdraws before the end of Term 1, the deposit is non-refundable and will not be applied to their student account.
+For students in a cohort-based program of study, a \$100 deposit is to be paid to process enrollment into a degree program.
+The deposit is non-refundable after it is processed up through the end of Term 1.
+Once the student successfully completes Term 1, the \$100 is applied as a credit to their student account in Term 2.